nexus-4/nexus-4/README.md

 - 👋 Hi, I’m @nexus-4 aka Antonio Gleyser;
+-  🔋 Software Engineering Student at ICEV;
-- 👀 I’m interested in in basically anything related to tech
+- 👀 I’m interested in in basically anything related to tech;
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA;
-- 💞️ I’m looking to collaborate with anyone
+- 💞️ I’m looking to collaborate with anyone;
-- 📫 How to reach me: On my profile you got some links including instagram and LinkedIn
+- 📫 How to reach me: On my profile you got some links including instagram and LinkedIn.